 The capital and the largest city of Greece is one of the world's oldest cities, with its recorded history spanning over 3,400 years.
-It was a powerful civilization, city-state and empire at the heart of Ancient Greece.
-Over the years, a multitude of conquerors occupied Athens, and erected unique, splendid monuments - a rare historical palimpsest.
+It was a powerful civilization, city-state, and empire at the heart of Ancient Greece.
+Over the years, a multitude of conquerors occupied Athens and erected unique, splendid monuments - a rare historical palimpsest.
 The city is still dominated by 5th-century BC landmarks, including the Acropolis, a hilltop citadel topped with ancient buildings like the colonnaded Parthenon temple.
-Today, a large part of the town’s historic centre has been converted into a 3-kilometre pedestrian zone (the largest in Europe), leading to the major archaeological sites (“archaeological park”), reconstructing to a large degree – the ancient landscape.
-In 1834, Athens became the capital of the modern Greek state and two centuries since then, it has become an attractive modern metropolis with unrivalled charm.
-In the “heart” of Athens’s historical centre, is the traditional commercial neighbourhood, with more than 2,500 shops of all kinds, which spreads out over the streets surrounding Ermou Street (the city’s best-known commercial street).
+Today, a large part of the town’s historic center has been converted into a 3-kilometer pedestrian zone (the largest in Europe), leading to the major archaeological sites (“archaeological park”), reconstructing to a large degree – the ancient landscape.
+In 1834, Athens became the capital of the modern Greek state and two centuries since then, it has become an attractive modern metropolis with unrivaled charm.
+In the “heart” of Athens’s historical center, is the traditional commercial neighborhood, with more than 2,500 shops of all kinds, which spreads out over the streets surrounding Ermou Street (the city’s best-known commercial street).
 Thanks to its rich morphology Athens has plenty of places where you can admire stunning panoramic views of the city.
 You will be very easily captivated by the Athenian cityscape as seen from above.

 Known for its cobblestone streets and pastel-coloured Venetian architecture, Corfu Town is the capital of Corfu Island, in the Ionian Sea.
 The name Corfu, meaning ‘peaks’, refers to its twin hills, each topped by a massive fortress built to withstand Ottoman sieges.
 Sitting between the two, the Old Town is a tight-packed warren of winding lanes, some bursting with fine restaurants, lively bars and intriguing shops, others timeless back alleys where washing lines stretch from balcony to balcony.
 It also holds some majestic architecture, including the splendid Liston arcade, and high-class museums, along with no fewer than 39 churches.Its rich multi-cultural heritage, its historic monuments, its stunning natural landscape, its crystal clear seas, and its excellent weather all year round, explain why Corfu is one of the most cosmopolitan Mediterranean destinations weaving a powerful spell on its visitors.